jwharmeriv/Data_Science_Job_Skills/README.md

 ![Industry Count](https://github.com/jwharmeriv/Data_Science_Job_Skills/blob/main/Capstone%202/Images/Industry%20Hiring%20Counts.png)

 - I.T.
-Support Services and Health Care are the leading industries hiring for Data Scientists and Data Analysts and made up 22% of the openings out of the 68 unique industrieis hiring.
+Support Services and Health Care are the leading industries hiring for Data Scientists and Data Analysts and made up 22% of the openings out of the 68 unique industries hiring.

 ## Modeling
 After testing and tuning all 3 models (Logistic Regression, Random Forest, Stacked LightGBM + XGBoost), I chose the Random Forest model for its scalability, predictive power, and efficiency (especially compared to the stacked model).